On-Chain Execution Data

 1inch and Bitget Wallet are both DEX aggregators: rather than holding liquidity themselves, they split each order across many underlying pools to find the best available price.
 Because both compete on routing quality, the difference between them shows up in execution — realized slippage and MEV exposure — far more than in their headline rates.

-Across the trades ClearTrace benchmarked, Bitget Wallet posted a slippage score of 95.2/100 versus 94.3/100 for 1inch — a statistical dead heat of 0.9 points.
+Across the trades ClearTrace benchmarked, Bitget Wallet posted a slippage score of 97.5/100 versus 94.4/100 for 1inch — a meaningful but not decisive edge of 3.1 points.
 The score reflects realized slippage only — derived from median slippage versus a 1-minute VWAP, where a higher number means lower slippage.
 MEV exposure and revert rates are tracked as separate metrics.
-Bitget Wallet was measured over 9,667 trades and 1inch over 18,218.
+Bitget Wallet was measured over 4,552 trades and 1inch over 35,383.

 View Live Data Dashboard